Delta Amacuro

 Delta Amacuro State (Estado Delta Amacuro, /es/) is one of the 23 states of Venezuela, and is the location of the Orinoco Delta.
-The Paria Gulf and the Atlantic Ocean are found to the north, Bolívar State is found to the south, the Atlantic Ocean and Guyana are found to the east, and Monagas State is found to the west.
+The Paria Gulf and the Atlantic Ocean are to the north, Bolívar State is to the south, the Atlantic Ocean and Guyana are to the east, and Monagas State is to the west.
 The state capital city is Tucupita.

 Delta Amacuro State covers a total surface area of 40,200 km2 and, in 2011, had a census population of 171,413.